King's College, Aberdeen: College buildings

 The building work on the main buildings of the college began in April 1500 on marshy land, supported by large oak beams.
 The chapel is topped with an imperial crown, i.e. a closed crown, which appears to make a claim to imperial status for the Scottish monarchy.
 The original was lost in a storm in 1633, and the present crown is a recreation.
 King's College chapel retains more medieval woodwork than any other Scottish church, including the choir stalls and screen.

 The Cromwell Tower was a building built during the 1650s-60s during the period of the Commonwealth of England, Scotland and Ireland, although finished after Charles II had been reinstalled as King.
-It was used for accommodation and had an ornate turret at its top.
-It continues its function as an observatory to this day.
+It was used for accommodation and had an observatory in an ornate turret at its top.

 The 1930 construction of the Elphinstone Hall effectively created a two-quadrangle arrangement, connected to the original King's buildings.
 The Hall's front faces outwards, with its lawn effectively creating a central open space now bordered on the other sides by Old Aberdeen's High Street and the New Building ("New King's"), constructed in 1913.

 King's College is now within the university's main Old Aberdeen campus and retains its original and historic quadrangle which houses a large conference centre and the university's chapel.
 Elphinstone Hall is used for functions, dining, and examinations.
 The rear of King's College is now used as a sports pavilion.
 Notably the old college buildings now provide a focal point to the wider university campus.
 While small in comparison with some of the newer constructions and areas, the building maintains a great deal of importance.